thomatrixting/okendo_virtual_assistant/README.md

 ```bash
 ova amfq --voice --speak
 ```
-> follow the instruccions speak and ask somthing like how to create a file on linux and wait for the response to apear an be read
+> follow the instructions speak and ask something like how to create a file on linux and wait for the response to appear an be read

 **Example Output:**
 ```